ltguillaume/music-folder-player/README.md

 - Share links directly to email, social media or use your device's native share options (optional)

 #### Translations
-- Currently supports English and Dutch
+- Currently includes English and Dutch
 - Easily translate to you own language with an .ini file

 ## List of hotkeys